rime/brise/README.md

 It consists of a configuration file named `*.schema.yaml` where `*` is the schema ID, and an optional**Rime dictionary** file named `*.dict.yaml`.

+A package may contain one or several interrelated input schemata and their affiliated Rime dictionaries.

 Packages
 ===

-Files used to implement different input methods are organized into packages.

-/* TODO: implement this */
-Basically with `rime-cli` you can
+/* TODO: implement this */ With `rime-cli` you can
 ```sh
 rime install <package-name>
 ```